bkesterbyld/sitewire/content/pages/index.md

         media_width: fifty
       - title: Independent inspectors review the work
         content: >
-          Independent, licensed GCs review the work and provide disbursement recommendations for your team.
+          Independent, licensed GCs review the work, communicate with borrowers as needed and provide disbursement recommendations for your team.
 Then your back office approves the draw and Sitewire notifies your wire department.
         actions: []
         image: /images/websoftware.png
         image_alt: Feature 2 placeholder image